 Those who manage to do so, to overcome their hurdles and blaze a trail, deserve remembrance and celebration.
 One such example, the daughter of two Irish parents and regarded as an American treasure, is the Titanic’s "Unsinkable" Molly Brown, who died on this day in 1932.

-Molly Brown was born Margaret Tobin to Irish Roman Catholic parents John Tobin and Johanna Collins in Missouri on January 18, 1867.
-She gained worldwide fame and acclaim for her courage upon the sinking of the RMS Titanic, helping others aboard the lifeboats before herself.
+Molly Brown was born Margaret Tobin to Irish Catholic parents John Tobin and Johanna Collins in Missouri on January 18, 1867.
+She gained worldwide fame and acclaim for her courage upon the sinking of the RMS Titanic, helping others to get into the lifeboats before she did.

 You can see the original image of Molly’s entry on this list of First Class alien passengers via FindMyPast: